williamahdevine/cache-run/README.md

 - Display hard-coded pins at a predetermined, hardcoded GPS location that are always visible to the user.
 (Completed)

 ### Expected Functionality
-- Replace pins with 3D coupon models
+- Replace pins with 3D coupon models (Completed)
-- Calculate distance from user to coupon
+- Calculate distance from user to coupon (Completed)
-- Once user is within range of coupon, the coupon becomes visible
+- Once user is within range of coupon, the coupon becomes visible (Completed)
-- User can collect
+- User can collect displayed coupons
+- Coupons that have been collected are added to list of collected coupons (Completed)
+- Coupons that have been collected are removed from list of available coupons (Completed)

 ### Bonus Functionality
-- Feature 1 name (Completed)
-- Feature 2 name (Partially Completed)
-- Feature 3 (Not Implemented)
+- Create a list of coupons that have been coded to display at specific GPS locations (Completed)
+- Each coupon in the Available Coupons list displays that coupon's distance to the user (Completed)
+- The user must click on displayed coupon to collect it (Completed)
+- When coupons in the Collected Coupon list are clicked, that coupon's details are displayed (WIP)

 ## Code Examples